-tax rates (from Spengel et al., 2019) delivers similar results for EU countries.
-Consistent with the above discussion, tax losses relative to taxes paid are generally higher than profit losses relative to recorded profits.
+6.1.2.
+Tax revenue losses in source countries.
+Column 7 of Table 3 reports estimates of the tax revenue losses due to profit shifting, obtained by applying the statutory corporate tax rate to the amount of profits shifted outward.
+We checked that using forward-looking effective marginal tax rates (from Spengel, Schmidt, Heckemeyer and Nicolay, 2019) delivers similar results for EU countries.37 Consistent with the above discussion, tax losses relative to taxes paid are generally higher than profit losses relative to recorded profits.
 This is especially the case in the countries where recorded profits are most inflated by the income of the self-employed, Germany and Italy.

-Overall, profit shifting reduces corporate tax revenues by 18% in the European Union, 14% in the United States, 5% in other OECD countries, and 5% in developing countries.
+Overall, profit shifting reduces corporate tax revenues by 18% in the European Union, 14% in the US, 5% in other OECD countries, and 5% in developing countries.
 Within the European Union, higher-tax countries (such as France and Germany) have higher losses relative to revenue collected than lower-tax countries (such as Eastern European countries), consistent with the notion that higher corporate tax rates give more incentives to shift.
 Two caveats are worth stressing.
 First, countries attempt to tax profits that are shifted outward through controlled foreign corporations rules.
-This means that a dollar of lost profit does not necessarily translate into $\tau$ cents lost in tax revenue, if $\tau$ is the statutory (or effective marginal) corporate tax rate.
-Second, it is possible that with better enforcement there would be more real responses to taxation, such as more mobility of tangible capital to low-tax places.
-Our tax revenue loss computations keep everything else constant, as is standard in the literature on tax evasion (e.g., Johns and Slemrod, 2010; Alstadsæter et al., 2019).
+This means that a dollar of lost profit does not necessarily translate into τ cents lost in tax revenue, if τ is the statutory (or effective marginal) corporate tax rate.38 Second, it is possible that with better enforcement there would be more real responses to taxation, such as more mobility of tangible capital to low-tax places.
+Our tax revenue loss computations keep everything else constant, as is standard in the literature on tax evasion (e.g. Johns and Slemrod, 2010; Alstadsæter, Johannesen and Zucman, 2019).

-In Appendix B we symmetrically compute the tax revenue gains for tax havens.
+In Supplementary Appendix B, we symmetrically compute the tax revenue gains for tax havens.
 Globally, tax havens tend to collect more corporate tax revenues relative to their national income than high-tax countries.
-We find that tax havens such as Malta, Puerto Rico, Ireland and Luxembourg derive more than half of their corporate income tax revenues from taxes collected on shifted profits.
+We find that tax havens such as Malta, Puerto Rico, Ireland, and Luxembourg derive more than half of their corporate income tax revenues from taxes collected on shifted profits.

+6.1.3.
 Heterogeneity in shifting by parent country.
 Finally, we allocate shifted profits to the countries where the ultimate parents of the tax haven subsidiaries are located.
-We find that about half of the globally shifted profits accrue to U.S. parents and slightly more than 25% to E.U. parents.
+We find that